-The isolated gate drive circuits described herein may be employed to operate any voltage driven switch and accordingly whilst the description may refer to the switch being a

-15 MOSFET, the application is not so limited.
+The isolated gate drive circuits described herein may be 35 employed to operate any voltage driven switch and accordingly whilst the description may refer to the switch being a MOSFET, the application is not so limited.
 For example, the switch may be a IGBT.
-The switch in turn may be employed in a variety of switching applications including switching power supplies and motor drives.
+The switch in turn may be employed in a variety of switching applications including switching 40 power supplies and motor drives.
 Exemplary, switching power supplies include for example, switched power factor correction circuits, switched "LLC" resonant circuits, flyback converters and synchronous rectifiers.

-It will be appreciated that whilst several different embodiments have been described herein, the features of each may be advantageously combined together in a variety of forms to achieve advantage and that variations are possible.
-Whilst the 'OFF' pulse and any associated reset mechanism has been described with reference to ensure that a single switch is turned off, the same arrangement may be used in situations where multiple switches are required to be switched off.
-This is particularly useful in situations where the two or more switches share a common ground, for example in situations where the switches are employed as synchronous rectifiers.
+It will be appreciated that whilst several different embodi- 45 ments have been described herein, the features of each may be advantageously combined together in a variety of forms to achieve advantage and that variations are possible.
+Thus for example whilst the foregoing description has been described in the context of using the 'ON' pulse to set the 50 monostable/reset circuit, equally the 'OFF' pulse may be employed by suitable arrangement of the circuit.
+In both cases, this ensures there is a fail safe reset mechanism which operates to ensure the switch is turned off.
+Equally whilst the 'OFF' pulse and any associated reset mechanism has been 55 described with reference to ensure that a single switch is turned off, the same arrangement may be used in situations where multiple switches are required to be switched off.
+This is particularly useful in situations where the two or more switches share a common ground, for example in situations 60 where the switches are employed as synchronous rectifiers.